apollographql/apollo/docs/source/platform/client-awareness.md

 ---
 title: Identifying clients
-description: What is client awareness and how to add it to the Apollo Platform
+description: Know who is using your graph and what exactly they're using
 ---

-Client identity is central to the Apollo Platform and enables tracking how all the consumers use the data graph.
-The Apollo Platform allows **segmenting usage data by client name and version**.
-Filtering by client provides a **field-level understanding** of how the consumers interact with the GraphQL API in real-time.
-In addition to per-client metrics, understanding this granular detail informs **how the GraphQL schema can evolve** and react to new **client releases**.
+Using GraphQL, clients describe exactly the data they want through the fields they put in their requests.
+This gives us the ability to precisely connect which clients, and which queries from those clients, are using exactly which fields in our schema &mdash; an insight that's immensely valuable as GraphQL development scales within an organization.

+Apollo provides a client identification and tracking system, which allows you to answer questions like _"which query is using this field?"_ and _"which versions of my iOS app are running this query?"_.
+It segments usage data by **client name and version** and allows for **field-level understanding** of how consumers are interacting with your graph in real-time.

+Like any API, your graph will end up with many consumers with different frequencies, subselections, and permissions as it grows over time.
+Apollo allows all reported data to be tagged with client information so it can be filtered and analyzed across different sets of clients and stacks.

+Here's an example of client identity reporting in Engine:

 ![client overview](../img/client-awareness/overview.png)

-Often a GraphQL API is used by multiple consumers with different frequencies, subselections, and permissions.
-The Apollo Platform allows tagging all reported metrics with client name and version, which enables filtering on a specific client or set of clients across different stacks.
-This segmentation provides:

-1. Queries and fields used by each clients
-2. Client importance based on relative usage

 ## Setup

-By default, Apollo Server >=2.2.3 looks at the request headers for `apollographql-client-name` and `apollographql-client-version`.
+Apollo Server 2.2.3+ will look for specific the request headers, `apollographql-client-name` and `apollographql-client-version`, by default.
+If present, Apollo Server will extract them and make sure the data for that request is reported to Apollo's systems with the correct client and version tag.

-With Apollo Client >2.4.6, we set the `name` and `version` inside of the `ApolloClient` constructor:
+With Apollo Client 2.4.6+, simply passing the `name` and `version` options in your `ApolloClient` constructor will automatically add these headers to every request.
+Setting up client identity reporting is as simple as adding configuration to Apollo Client:

 ```js line=8-9
 import { ApolloClient } from 'apollo-client';